 By Stephen Anderson.
 Last Updated 20th October 2023.
-Welcome to our guide on making hip injury claims.
+In this guide, we cover the process behind hip injury claims.
 If you’re suffering from a hip injury after an accident that happened because of a breach of duty of care, you could be eligible to claim.
 If you’re wondering what evidence could be viable, this guide will explain that further.

 Hip injuries can range from relatively minor to serious.
 For instance, a fracture to the hip could cause problems with mobility.
 In serious cases, it could leave you little better off than if the leg had been amputated.